OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 No Abuse or Overuse of the API

-Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your account's access to the API.
+Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your Account's access to the API.
 GitHub, in our sole discretion, will determine abuse or excessive usage of the API.
 We will make a reasonable attempt to warn you via email prior to suspension.

 You may not share API tokens to exceed GitHub's rate limitations.